 Meal planning not only saves time and peace of mind through the week, but it also saves money and decreases food waste too.
-Don’t let the process intimidate you!
-Here are 8 tips to help you plan a week’s worth of meals.
-For meal plan samples and dinner ideas, click here.
+For more on this topic, sign up for my FREE email course detailing the tips you need for meal planning success.

 1. Open your calendar.
 Plan your meals around your life, not the other way around.
 Before I pick even one meal, I look over the week ahead and consider which days I’ll be strapped for time and which ones I have a little more wiggle room.